Diablo (series): Rise of the Necromancer

 Diablo III: Rise of the Necromancer is a second expansion for Diablo III.
 It was announced at BlizzCon 2016.
 It was released for the PC, Mac, and console versions of Diablo III on June 27, 2017.
 It introduces the Necromancer class, which prefers to strike from a distance, unleashing destruction from afar.
 The skeletal undead under their command overwhelm enemies before they have a chance to strike, and the horrific curses the necromancers employ cripple even the most resistant of demons.
 Necromancers can use their throngs of undead to create diversions, or to simply open a path for their master to escape to safety.

 Diablo Immortal

 Diablo Immortal is the fourth installment in the Diablo franchise, released as an MMO ARPG for iOS and Android by Blizzard Entertainment and NetEase.
 It was announced during BlizzCon 2018 and released on June 2, 2022.
 It takes place in between the events of Diablo II: Lord of Destruction and Diablo III.
 Diablo Immortal was met with a negative reception from fans upon announcement for its creation as a mobile game, and upon its release for the use of microtransactions.

 Diablo IV

 A fourth title in the series was announced at BlizzCon 2019 and was released on June 5, 2023.
 Diablo IVs first expansion pack, Vessel of Hatred, was released on October 7, 2024.
+A second expansion pack, Lord of Hatred, was released on April 26, 2026.

+Diablo V

+Diablo V was announced at the September 2026 Blizzcon, with a planned mid-2029 release.
+It is set 100 years after Diablo IV, after the world has fallen into an apocalyptic setting, with Diablo, the Lord of Terror, having taken over the world.